 The best advice came from a married friend: Make a point to stop every now and again during the day.
 Take in what it looks like, sounds like, smells like and feels like.
 Those are the moments you remember most.

 Also, talk to friends who recently got married.
-We often only think about the bigger elements of planning and don’t realize that those hundred small tasks will hit hard two weeks before the wedding!
+We often only think about the bigger elements of planning and don’t realise that those hundred small tasks will hit hard two weeks before the wedding!

 Where did you get most of your ideas and inspiration from?